 Resources and research for teaching Media and Information Literacy

-Inquiring Online helps children to navigate the online world, with classroom resources and research into children’s media and information literacy.
+Inquiring Online helps children to navigate the online world, so they can understand and identify the issues around online misinformation.
+Join our latest trial for access to classroom resources and research into children’s media and information literacy.

 Why is media and literacy information important?